davidbannon/libqt6pas/README.md

 **Please Note :** you probably don't need these files unless you are using Lazarus Main and Qt6.
 Several LTS distros will not have a viable Qt6 at present.
+With Lazarus 3.0 released late December, its likely that this library will make it into Debian Testing (at least) quite soon.
+Lets hope !